jhford/babel-compile/README.md

 As well, your package.json file's test script should use, as an example, `.test/*_test.js` instead of `test/*_test.js`

-## Source Maps (awful stack traces)
+## Source Maps (why do I have awful stack traces)
 If you're using Node 0.12, you're likely noticing that your stack traces are terrible.
 This is because the Node 0.12 environment doesn't support source maps natively.
-If you'd like to have useful stacktraces, you can
+If you'd like to have useful stacktraces, you can do this:

 ```
 npm install source-map-support